 Manic Depression or Bipolar Disorder?
 Which Term Is Correct?

-Today, however, the medical community has learned much about the condition.
-This illness affects more than just mood; it is a medical disorder that also has an impact on cognition, sleep, and physical well-being.
-Bipolar Disorder is the medical diagnosis given to individuals experiencing this complex combination of symptoms.
+Today, however, the medical community has learned much more about the condition.
+It affects more than just mood; it is a medical disorder that also has an impact on cognition, sleep, and physical well-being.
+Bipolar disorder is the medical diagnosis given to individuals experiencing this complex combination of symptoms.

 Bipolar Disorder Diagnosis

-Bipolar Disorder can be challenging to diagnose.
-Your doctor will collect a medical history and ask questions about the symptoms you are experiencing, including when the problems began and how long you have had them.
+Bipolar disorder can be challenging to diagnose.
+Your doctor will take your medical history and ask questions about the symptoms you are experiencing, including when the problems began and how long you have had them.
 Your doctor may request urine or blood tests to rule out other conditions.

 There are also a number of other factors your doctor will consider, including:

-- Do you have a close relative with Bipolar Disorder?
-Because Bipolar Disorder runs in families, having a relative with the illness may increase your risk of having the disorder.
+- Do you have a close relative with bipolar disorder?
+Because bipolar disorder often runs in families, having a relative with the disorder may increase your risk for it.

-- Do you abuse drugs or alcohol?
-Many of the symptoms of intoxication can be confused with the symptoms of Bipolar Disorder.
-Sometimes drug use can precipitate mood episodes in individuals who are biologically vulnerable to Bipolar Disorder.
+- Do you use drugs or alcohol?
+Many of the symptoms of intoxication can be confused with the symptoms of bipolar disorder.
+Sometimes drug use can precipitate mood episodes in individuals who are biologically vulnerable to bipolar disorder.